After 2 years research, I think I've finally found...

 Also, we have several other exciting developments in the works in Belize that, if you're planning on visiting or relocating there, you'll definitely want to hear about.

-And people who order the course will be the first (and maybe the only, depending on availability) Solutions From Science customers to hear about these special offers.
+And people who order the course will be the first (and maybe the only, depending on availability) Powerful Living customers to hear about these special offers.

 P.S.
 As a special bonus, if you're one of the next